 The Trust's Secondary Schools all have live Ofsted grades: Outstanding at Cambourne and Comberton Village Colleges and Good at Melbourn Village College and St Peter's School.
-There were no formal outcomes in Summer 2020 or Summer 2021 due to the current pandemic.
-However, all indications suggested that standards in all 4 secondary schools were at least in line with previous years, including when benchmarked against other secondary schools nationally
+This remains the case following the recent inspection at St Peter's School.
+There were formal outcomes for KS4 and KS5 pupils in summer 2022 for the first time since summer 2019.
+All four secondary schools performed impressively with all key measures for all schools being either in line with national achievement figures or, in numbers of cases, significantly above national norms.

-The Trust's Primary Schools have joined the Trust more recently than its Secondary Schools and thus only have two live Ofsted grades: 'Good' inspection outcomes have been received by both Gamlingay Village Primary and Hartford Junior School.
-Due to the current pandemic, no formal pupil achievement outcomes were received by any of the primary schools in the Trust in Summer 2020 or 2021.
-However, all indications suggested that outcomes were at least in line with those of previous years.
+The Trust's Primary Schools have joined the Trust more recently than its Secondary Schools and now have three live Ofsted grades: 'Good' inspection outcomes have been received by Gamlingay Village Primary, Hartford Junior School and Jeavons Wood Primary School.
+Formal outcomes for summer 2022 showed much positive progress made in the primary schools, notably those that joined the Trust in a weak performance position.
+Much support remains underway to support the impact of lockdown, notably in the area of pupils' writing.